mld2443/change/README.md

 What this component of our polynomial product really represents is whether or not our particular currency has a 'unit coin'.
 That $(1+x+x^2+x^3+x^4)$ portion of this product captures the only means of achieving an exponent that is not a multiple of $5$.
 This corresponds exactly with the idea that if our currency doesn't have a unit coin, (the Canadian dollar for instance), that there would be no way to combine individual components of the generating functions to achieve a power of $x$ of $1$.

 ### The rest of the denominations
-For now, we will tuck that 'unit coin polynomial' away for now to focus on the *remainder* of the products
+For now, we will tuck that 'unit coin polynomial' away to focus on the *remainder* of the products

 $$\Big(\frac{1}{1-x^5}\Big)^2\frac{1}{1-x^{10}}\frac{1}{1-x^{25}}\frac{1}{1-x^{50}}\frac{1}{1-x^{100}}$$